Snuggan/pax2/readme.md

 Pdal filters and command line tools to calculate *z*-metrics from point clouds.

-There is a docker image available containing all the stuff of `pax2` as well as the environment needed to run it (pdal, gdal, *etc.*) at [`dockerhub`](https://hub.docker.com/repository/docker/axensten/slu).
+There is a docker image available at [`dockerhub`](https://hub.docker.com/repository/docker/axensten/slu) that contains all the stuff of `pax2` as well as the environment needed to run it (pdal, gdal, *etc.*).

 The code should compile on MacOS and Ubuntu, but requires very recent versions of either clang or gcc.
 It has not been adapted to Windows as I have no access to a Windows development environment (nor any experience), but I would welcome if someone wanted to help with this.